uaf-math/calc1/index.md

 * A great place to start is to read the [syllabus](assets/general/Fall2020/MATH251-Syllabus-F2020-generic.pdf).

 * You will have regular assignments in [WebAssign](https://webassign.net/).
-Information about how to log on for the first time and our course code can be found at the [WebAssign](webassign) menu item on the left.
+Information about how to log on for the first time can be found at the [WebAssign](webassign) menu item on the left. **Access Webassign through Blackboard.**

 You gain access to an electronic copy of our textbook via WebAssign.

 * Log into [Gradescope](https://www.gradescope.com/courses/153557) and complete Quiz 0.
 This will let you practice downloading, completing, scanning/photoscanning and uploading materials.
 (You can also access Gradescope through Blackboard.)